-IBA Annual Conference Scholarships - 2014 now closed.
+IBA 2016 Annual Conference Scholarship - Washington DC

 The Annual Conference working sessions are complemented by a full social programme which provides the opportunity for delegates meet, establish and maintain business contacts and friendships with peers of the legal profession worldwide.

-Scholarships are awarded to young lawyers who wish to participate at the Annual Conference, but may find it financially difficult to to so.
+Scholarships are awarded to young lawyers who wish to participate at the Annual Conference, but may find it financially difficult to do so.

 These scholarship opportunities are available to those who meet the following criteria:

-'Young Lawyer'; all lawyers who are up to the age of 35 at the time of the conference
+'Young Lawyer' refers to all lawyers who are up to the age of 35 at the time of the conference.

-Applicants do not need to be practicing at the time of application
+Applicants do not need to be practising at the time of application, but must be currently licensed and eligible to practice law within their region.

 IBA membership is not a requirement to submit application